Getting startedSet up integrationsCreate your first initiativeInvite your teamPlan today's workShare your first update

 Review priority

 Open Priorities when the team needs to explain what matters next.
-Open Stack Ranking when planned initiatives need an explicit order.
+Open Stack Ranking when initiatives need an explicit, filterable order for review.

 When work starts moving, use Roadmap Progress to see whether completed work is supporting the intended initiatives.